0xyydeca/OmniPriv/SETUP_IMPROVEMENTS_SUMMARY.md

 ## Summary

-We've transformed PrivID from a project where setup could fail in mysterious ways to one where:
+We've transformed OmniPriv from a project where setup could fail in mysterious ways to one where:

 1. **Version consistency is enforced** - .nvmrc, .npmrc, preinstall checks
 2. **Setup is automated** - `pnpm setup` does everything